dialogo/conversations/readme.md

 ###Workflow
 The project workflow is being managed by Yeoman.
 Bower will be used to add components to the project.

+###What does it need to do
+- Register user
+  - Record name
+  - Record progress
+  - Record Evaluation score
+- Lessons
+  - List them
+  - Launch individual one
+- Lesson
+  - Load captions
+  - Load video

 ###Raw Functionality
 This lists the functionality that the app needs to have.